 - November 2021: Officers officially installed and the term begins the Tuesday after the national conference.

 Leadership Identification & Development

-Process for applicants: You will begin by filling out the volunteer application.
-Depending on which local Network you belong to, this will then go to your state leadership, RVP, or Governor along with the National headquarters staff.
+Process for LID applicants: You will begin by filling out the volunteer application.
+Depending on which local Network you belong to, this will then go to your state leadership, RVP, or Governor along with National Staff.

 Process for LID Committee: Visit state information & forms for more information on the application guidelines.

-Appointments will be made beginning in June 2020 for 2021 opportunities.
-Opportunities include (but are not limited to): liaison positions to NAR, finance & budget committee, project teams, leadership conference faculty, inspiration/pledge speakers at national meetings, election volunteers, trade show booth volunteers, and meeting ambassadors.
+Appointments will be made beginning in June 2021 for 2022 opportunities.
+Opportunities include (but are not limited to): liaison positions to NAR, finance & budget committee, project teams, Network 360 leadership conference faculty, inspiration/pledge speakers at national meetings, election volunteers, trade show booth volunteers, and meeting ambassadors.
 Other leadership opportunities arise as well, so participating in the process raises your volunteer leadership profile.

 Please do not simply list all the organizational positions you have held.

-Please do include skills you have and results that you have achieved.
+Please do include the skills you have and the results that you have achieved.
 Be sure to include skills that you want to learn or build on.